dlmiles/SpinalDoc-RTD/source/SpinalHDL/Developers area/types.rst

      - Set bits in range x with y
    * - x : Range -> y : String
      - | Set bits in range x with y
-       | The string format follow same rules as B/U/S"xyz" one
+       | The string format follows the same rules as B/U/S"xyz" one
    * - x : Range -> y : T
      - Set bits in range x with y
    * - default -> y : Boolean/Bool